Tuesday, November 17, 2009

 In time, your palate will adjust to less salty flavors.
 The compensation for diligence is that you can sneak in some ice cream with a big squirt of chocolate syrup now and then.
 (Hey, look, I’m only taking about sodium here.)

 Food processors are responding to demands for low- and no-salt canned, bottled and packaged foods.
 No, that doesn’t mean you can still grab the package of sandwich meat and canned soups.
-It means if you search them out, there low-sodium processed foods are out there.
+It means if you search them out, there are low-sodium processed foods are out there.
 One exciting find for me lately has been Hunt’s Tomato Ketchup No Salt Added.
 If you haven’t had ketchup for five years and you find this in your grocery, try to not scream “Yippee,” jump up and down and hug the stock person.
 (I’ve been banned from the grocery until the meds kick in.)

 A few weeks ago I had the brilliant idea of starting a second blog for us sodium-sensitive folks, but a Google search turned up a zillion other sources of information.
 Now I’ve decided to just add a column of low- and no-salt food items to this blog.
 Your input is very welcome and I hope you will pass along your food finds.